DesktopECHO/kWSL/README.md

    Reboot your PC.  kWSL will automatically start at boot, no need to login to Windows.

+**Convert to WSL2 Virtual Machine**
+-  kWSL can be converted easily to WSL2.
+Only one adjustment is necessary:  Change the hostname in the .RDP connection file to point at the WSL2 instance.
+This is taken care of by ZeroConf (Avahi/Bonjour)
+    ```wsl --set-version <Distro> 2```
+ - Right click the .RDP file in Windows, click Edit.
+Change the Computer name to your Windows hostname plus ```-kwsl.local```
+For example, if the current value is ```LAPTOP.DOMAIN.COM```, change it to ```LAPTIOP-kwsl.local``` and save the connection file.
+This allows the WSL VM's IP to change and we can still find it without issue.

 **Quirks Addressed and other interesting tidbits:**
 - WSL1 Has issues with the latest libc6 library.
 The package is being held until fixes from MS are released over Windows Update.
 Unmark and update libc6 after MS releases the update.
 - WSL1 Doesn't work with PolicyKit.
 Pulled-in GKSU and dependencies to allow running GUI apps with elevated rights.
 - Patched KDE Lockscreen and KDE Activity Manager to resolve shared memory and PolicyKit issues
 - Rolled back and held xRDP until the current update is better-behaved (xrdp-chansrv high CPU %)
-- Current versions of Chrome or Firefox do not work in WSL1; Mozilla Seamonkey is included as the 'officical' stable/maintained browser
+- Current versions of Chrome or Firefox do not work in WSL1; Mozilla Seamonkey is included as the 'official' stable/maintained browser
 - Installed image consumes approximately 2.6 GB of disk space
 - KDE uses the Breeze-Dark theme and Windows fonts (Segoe UI / Consolas) for a pleasant looking UI
 - Passwords saved for RDP connection use Windows credential store